 Were you charged with a marijuana-related drug crime?

 If you were charged with a marijuana-related drug offense like possession, sale, trafficking, or cultivation, it is important to retain a trusted lawyer as soon as possible.
-The Koffel Law Firm is based in Columbus and represents clients throughout the state of Ohio.
-If you are looking for tough defense for drug charges, contact a Columbus drug crime lawyer at The Koffel Law Firm today.
+Koffel Brininger Nesbitt is based in Columbus and represents clients throughout the state of Ohio.
+If you are looking for tough defense for drug charges, contact a Columbus drug crime lawyer at The KBN today.

 Call us today at (614) 675-4845 or

 fill out a case review form to get in touch

 with us regarding defense representation!

 Marijuana is a Schedule I drug, which is the most severe drug schedule in the United States.
 However, penalties for marijuana/pot crimes in Ohio have been lowered in recent years.
 For example, possession of marijuana in Ohio is a minor misdemeanor.
 Other marijuana possession charges are as follows –